Fighting for Justice on Behalf of People Throughout Texas & the Entire U.S.

 Every year in the United States, around 10 people die from unintentional drowning, according to the CDC.
 That is more than 3,000 drowning victims every year in the U.S. alone, making it the fifth leading cause of unintentional injury death in the country.
 Accidental drowning is a devastating event, and while the legal ramifications are not the most important element when experiencing this tragedy, it is important to understand this aspect of your situation.
 For this reason, you should contact Arnold & Itkin as soon as possible.

-Our lawyers fight for individuals and their loved ones who were harmed while swimming in bodies of water.
+Our lawyers fight for people who've been harmed or have lost loved ones in drowning incidents.
 Find out what you can do.
-Contact our drowning accident lawyers in a free legal consultation.
+Contact our drowning accident lawyers for a free consultation.

 What Laws Apply to Drowning Cases?

 The laws affecting drowning accidents are a combination of regulations and common duty law.

 The Virginia Graeme Baker Pool and Spa Safety Act (VGBA) is an important United States law that was passed in 2007.
 This law requires pool owners and property operators to maintain basic safety at their pools to protect others.
 The law ensures that drain covers be installed in residential pools to protect children and other swimmers from being caught underwater in swimming pool accidents.

 Other types of laws and regulations that could affect your case include:

 Property owner or manager failure to properly keep up the swimming area.

 Property owner liability if their land is likely to attract children and cause injuries as a result.